-Just over two years ago I took a look at a game which I loved even though I found it incredibly frustrating to play on my own, Spintires: MudRunner.
+Just over two years ago I took a look at a game that I loved even though I found it incredibly frustrating to play on my own, Spintires: MudRunner.
 It was a game in which you set out on a number of long-winded quests which involved getting stuck in the mud, jumping between vehicles to use their unique abilities, and using your winch to forcefully pull yourself out of ‘sticky’ situations.
 SnowRunner is the sequel to this dirty game, offering a bunch of new hazards such as snow and ice, as well as improved mechanics and a freaking ginormous set of sandbox environments to play in!

 Developed by Saber Interactive (who have done some really fun and initiative games this generation) and published by Focus Home Interactive, SnowRunner takes everything which was great about the first ‘major’ release in the franchise, as there have been a few spin-off titles, and enhanced almost everything for this sequel.
 Be prepared for a few Death Stranding comparisons as I grab my wellies and take a look at SnowRunner.